Aurah875/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display last lines of a file
+displaying the first ten lines